Back to DWU AI Articles

 Coverage Ratio1.25x1.50x

 Same underlying facts ($100 other revenues, $20 PFC collected, $70 operating expenses, $40 debt service, $20 of debt service funded by PFCs).
 Yet coverage ratio differs from 1.25x to 1.50x (numerical example based on simplified assumptions).
 If the bond document requires 1.40x coverage ratio, the numerator approach shows a shortfall; under stated assumptions, coverage = 1.50x > 1.40x threshold.
-The approach selected is determinative.
+The approach selected determines the reported coverage ratio, as shown in the numerical example above.

 15 of 25 issues pre-2010 used the numerator approach vs. 20 of 30 post-2010 using the denominator approach (EMMA sample), recognizing the dedicated nature of PFC revenues.